Portrait by Joanne Crawford, June 2024

 The Yarn

 The yarn I use is a bespoke Shetland-Romney lambswool.
-It’s from a single flock reared and sheared by Jen and Andy at Fernhill Farm in the Mendips in Somerset - 15 miles down the road from my little Bristol-based studio.
+It’s from a single flock reared and sheared by Jen and Andy at Fernhill Farm in the Mendips in Somerset - 18 miles down the road from my Bristol home studio.
 Fernhill wool is certified regenerative, and Jen and Andy were the Farmer’s Weekly sheep farmers of the year in 2022.
 (I recommend visiting them on their bi-annual open day).

 The farm sends the raw fleece (in bulk) to Halifax to be scoured.
-It then goes to Roger the spinner in Wales, who turns the cleaned wool into a bouncy, woollen-spun yarn which arrives on cones.
+It then goes to Curlew Weavers mill in Wales, who turns the cleaned wool into a bouncy, woollen-spun yarn which arrives on cones.

 The yarn is woollen spun from the lamb’s first ever clip.
-This means the yarn is soft and bouncy.
-It’s also hard-wearing.
+This means the yarn is soft and bouncy, but also hard-wearing.

 I have two colours of yarn - one is a natural, unbleached white with beautiful heathery tones running throughout, the other is a natural grey made from a special blend of white and dark brown fleece.
 Sometimes, I let the colour of the wool speak for itself, and other garments are given vibrant flashes of colour using the dye plants that I grow.